Beauty of the Fae: Idunn's Sage & Apple Brightening Mask Recipe

-One of the most beautiful and easily overlooked regions of Northern California, where vineyards give way to apple orchards, is Anderson Valley.
-Situated North of the Sonoma Valley, just a two hour drive North from San Francisco, this historic landscape is known for Anderson Valley Brewery, and Boonville, a small farming town with it's own dialect the locals are known to speak, called Boontling.
+One of the most beautiful and easily overlooked regions of Northern California, where vineyards blend into apple orchards, is Anderson Valley.
+Situated North of the Sonoma Valley, just a two hour drive North from San Francisco, this historic landscape is known for Anderson Valley Brewery, and Boonville, a small farming town with its own dialect the locals are known to speak, called Boontling.

 I try to go as often as possible, especially when winter turns to spring, to meander the sleepy coastal redwood groves at Hendy Woods, and visit the Philo Apple Farm.

 This mask is inspired by my visits to Anderson Valley, and also by a certain Norse goddess, Idunn, whose apples of youth kept the gods immortal.
 Goddess of youth and springtime, even Idunn's name means "rejuvenation", and makes her an ideal presence to invoke when performing the ritual of this mask at home.

 Apples are one of the few fruits that contain a unique AHA, malic acid.
 This hydroxy acid gently exfoliates dead skin, while hydrating and brightening.

 Like so many herbs, sage is astringent, anti inflammatory, capillary strengthening, and purifying to blemish-prone skin.
 Containing carnosic acid, which is antioxidant and UV protective, plants like sage and rosemary are wonderful additions to fruit acids in a mask.

 1 bunch of sage

 1 tbsp apple cider vinegar (for oily skin)

 or 1 tbsp rosewater (for dry skin)